Blog Home

 Loaded with vitamins and minerals.

-The vitamin C in citrus fruits acts as an antioxidant to protect cells from free radical damage.
-Vitamin C also improves the absorption of non-heme iron (iron from plant foods like beans and nuts).
-Citrus fruits supply the B vitamin, folate, which plays a role in energy production, growth and development, and may help protect against heart disease.
-These fruits are also a source of potassium, which is important for muscle function, and fluid and electrolyte balance.
+The vitamin C in citrus fruits is an antioxidant that protects cells from free radical damage.
+Vitamin C also improves the absorption of non-heme iron (iron from plant sources).
+Citrus fruits supply the B vitamin folate, which plays a role in energy production, growth and development, and may help protect against heart disease.
+These fruits are also a source of potassium, which is important for muscle function and balancing fluids and electrolytes.

 Unique phytonutrients.